raghnysh/ixnay/README.md

 ## Copying

-The author of this work is N. Raghavendra.
+The author of this work is Raghavendra Nyshadham.
 The work is dedicated to the public domain under the Creative Commons CC0 1.0 Universal Public Domain Dedication.
 The author waives all rights to the work, including related and neighbouring rights, to the extent allowed by